Sunday, 26 April 2026

 On this host, I run:

-• Pangolin client for Zero Trust connectivity
+• Pangolin and Cloudflare client for Zero Trust connectivity

 • FreeRADIUS server for 802.1X authentication